salomvary/vim-eslint-compiler/README.markdown

-**Note**: if you rather need inline ESLint feedback while editing or never want to check multiple files or whole projects a better option is [Syntastic](https://github.com/scrooloose/syntastic) which has built-in JSHint support.
+**Note**: if you rather need inline ESLint feedback while editing or never want to check multiple files or whole projects a better option is [Syntastic](https://github.com/scrooloose/syntastic) which has built-in ESLint support.